 The most well known accrediting body for teacher training programs in the US is the Council for the Accreditation of Educator Preparation(CAEP).

 Note: Most of the following state-recognized online teaching degree programs qualify graduates to apply for licensure in the state where the school is located.
 However, some of these may also be eligible for teaching license reciprocity in your home state.
-Be sure to check with your department of education regarding licensure requirements and whether any of these meet their criteria.
+Make sure you check with your department of education regarding licensure requirements and whether any of these meet their criteria.

 - Arkansas State University